John Fulton Folinsbee: Legacy

-Folinsbee's work is in the permanent collections of major museums, including the Smithsonian American Art Museum, the National Gallery of Art, the National Academy of Design, and the Pennsylvania Academy of the Fine Arts.
+Folinsbee's work is in the permanent collections of major museums, including the Smithsonian American Art Museum, the National Gallery of Art, The Phillips Collection, the National Academy of Design, and the Pennsylvania Academy of the Fine Arts.
 A bronze bust of him by his friend Harry Rosin is in the collection of the Pennsylvania Academy of the Fine Arts.

 Folinsbee's students included artists Peter G. Cook and Evelyn Allen Faherty.
 Cook became his son-in-law, and wrote a personal memoir, John Folinsbee (1994).

 Kirsten M. Jensen, senior curator at the James A. Michener Art Museum in Doylestown, Pennsylvania, is the author of Folinsbee Considered (2014), a scholarly biography and catalogue raisonné.
 The Michener Museum maintains an online version of the catalogue raisonné, which is updated as additional Folinsbee works are identified.